Advising for the Geosciences Major

-The Lawrence University Department of Geology is a vibrant, fun, and intellectually stimulating department made up of passionate students and faculty.
+The Lawrence University Department of Geosciences is a vibrant, fun, and intellectually stimulating department made up of passionate students and faculty working together to better understand the planet we all call home.
 We would love to have you join us!

-Most geologists do not come to college planning to major in geology.
-Rather, most of us took an introductory course and found our planet to be truly fascinating!
-So, if you have taken Geology 110, and you want to learn more about our Earth, what comes next?
-The following courses are a good way to further explore geology.
+Most geoscientists did not come to college planning to major in the geosciences.
+Perhaps, you are in a similar situation.
+Maybe you have completed one of our introductory courses and found our planet to be truly fascinating!
+Now, you want to learn more about our Earth, what comes next?
+The following courses are a good way to further explore the geosciences.

-- The requirements for the rest of the geology major or minor can be found here.
+The requirements for the rest of the geosciences major/minor can be found here.

 Field work and off-campus study:

 Field-based studies are at the core of Lawrence geology program.
-Students can expect to participate in field studies starting in Geology 110 and again in nearly all of our required geology courses.
+Students can expect to participate in field studies starting at the introductory level and again in many of our geosciences courses.
 These field trips range from 3 hour excursions during standard lab meetings to overnight trips in our 200 and 300 level courses.
-Additionally, students often participate in one of our Geology 550 field courses or in an off-campus program.
+Additionally, students often participate in one of our GEOS 550 field courses or in an off-campus program.

-- Geology 550: Typically prior to Term 1, or in some cases during the December break, students conduct field investigations at an area of geological complexity.
+- GEOS 550: Typically prior to Term 1, or in some cases during the December break, students conduct field investigations at an area of geological complexity.
 Recent trips have studied the geology of the Lake Superior Region, the Mississippi River, Puerto Rico, Scotland, and the Appalachian Mountains.
-Students need to have completed Geology 110 in order to participate in this course.
+Students need to have completed one of the introductory courses, and ideally additional courses in the geosciences, to participate in this course.

-Again, if you are interested in learning more about geology at Lawrence, please don’t hesitate to contact any of the three geology faculty members: Marcia Bjornerud email@example.com, Jeff Clark firstname.lastname@example.org, or Andrew Knudsen email@example.com.
+If you are interested in learning more about the geosciences at Lawrence, please don’t hesitate to contact any of the geosciences faculty members: Marcia Bjornerud firstname.lastname@example.org, Jeff Clark email@example.com, Andrew Knudsen firstname.lastname@example.org, or Relena Ribbons email@example.com.